Scheming Schemers: Production notes

 Scheming Schemers is a remake of Vagabond Loafers, which in itself was a remake of A Plumbing We Will Go with former Stooge Curly Howard; additional pie fight footage was borrowed from Half-Wits Holiday.
-This makes Scheming Schemers the only Three Stooges short to use footage from three previous short subjects.
+This makes Scheming Schemers the only Three Stooges short to include footage from three previous short subjects.
 This film is also the last to contain new footage with longtime Stooges supporting actor Kenneth MacDonald.

 "Fake Shemp"

 Shemp Howard died in November 1955 after completing four Stooge comedies for that year.
 However, the Three Stooges were contractually obligated to deliver eight comedies to Columbia Pictures annually.
-To fulfill this requirement, producer Jules White devised a method to produce four additional shorts "featuring Shemp" by utilizing existing footage of Howard and supplementing it with newly filmed scenes featuring stand-in Joe Palma.
+To fulfill this requirement, producer Jules White devised a method to produce four additional shorts "featuring Shemp" by using existing footage of Howard and supplementing it with newly filmed scenes featuring stand-in Joe Palma.
 This technique, which involves using a body double to complete an unfinished film, has since been termed "Fake Shemp," a phrase popularized by producer Sam Raimi during the production of his feature film The Evil Dead.

-In Scheming Schemers, Joe Palma is depicted in a scene where "Shemp" appears with his back to the camera, honking the horn of the Stooges' jeep.
-Palma is then shown gathering several pipes, strategically obscuring his face from view.
-The sole line of dialogue attributed to Shemp — "Hold yer horses, will ya?" — was in fact Shemp's voice, repurposed from the soundtrack of a recent Stooge short, Creeps (originally filmed in 1947 for The Ghost Talks).
-This new footage was filmed on January 16, 1956, six weeks after Shemp's passing.
+In Scheming Schemers, screenwriter Jack White's clever scripting allows Moe and Larry to work as a two-man team for much of the short, with Shemp seen only intermittently.
+Moe and Larry leave for their assignment, separating from Shemp.
+Joe Palma, standing in for Shemp, catches up with Moe and Larry somewhat later.
+Palma appears with his back to the camera, honking the horn of the Stooges' Jeep.
+He is then shown gathering several pipes, strategically obscuring his face from view.
+The sole line of "new" dialogue attributed to Shemp — "Hold yer horses, will ya?" — was in fact Shemp's voice, repurposed from the soundtrack of a recent Stooge short, Creeps (originally filmed in 1949 for The Ghost Talks).
+This new footage with Palma was filmed on January 16, 1956, six weeks after Shemp's passing.